kermit4/multisource_udp_uploader.rs/README.md

 WORKING AND FULL FEATURED

-This repo is snapshot to show my Rust learning speed and the applicability of my non-Rust background to Rust proprogramming.
+This repo is snapshot to show my Rust learning speed and the applicability of my non-Rust background to Rust programming.

 I'm now attempting to use more Rust features and development tools than necessary, as it was working after 8 hours and full featured after 14.